jlaiii/BattleMetrics-Rust-Analytics/README.md

 ## 🔍 The Problem

-You check a player’s Steam profile and see "Time Played: 6,000 hours."
-Impressive... or is it?
+You check someone’s Steam profile and see "Time Played: 6,000 hours."
+Impressive… or is it?

-They could’ve spent 6,000 of those hours AFK in the menu.
-This script shows you the players True Rust Hours
+For all you know, they could’ve spent most of that time AFK in the main menu.

-Or if you're using BattleMetrics and want to see a player's total Rust hours without manually adding up each server's time.
+This tool gives you the real picture by checking and adding up the actual time spent playing on Rust servers.

+Whether you're verifying someone manually or using BattleMetrics, this script automatically totals their playtime across all servers—no more clicking and adding each one by hand.

 ---